What are Gender Support Services (GSS)?

 - Age of majority (typically 18 in the US)

 - Capacity to make a fully informed decision and consent to treatment

 - If significant medical or mental health conditions are present, they must be reasonably well-controlled

-Your therapist will go over these requirements in detail before and during the evaluation process.
-Within the first two meetings, your therapist will make a recommendation regarding the length of evaluation required, typically ranging from a few weeks to a few months.
-Because each individual’s situation is different, we cannot recommend a time frame in advance.
-The Counseling Center operates from an informed consent approach to providing these evaluations, so every care is taken to keep this process as reasonably expedient for you as possible.
+The number of meetings required to complete an assessment and supply a support letter varies based on each individual student’s unique needs.
+Within the first two meetings, your therapist will make a recommendation regarding the length of assessment required, typically ranging from a few weeks to a few months.
+Because each individual’s situation is different, we cannot recommend a time frame in advance of meeting with your assigned therapist.
+Counseling Services operates from an informed consent approach to providing support letter assessments, and every care is taken to make the process as reasonably expedient as possible.

 Do I need to be in therapy to receive a support letter?

 No. Trans and gender-expansive students are welcome to be in therapy and many students often find it helpful; however, this is not a requirement for receiving a gender affirmation support letter.